Aliases for FOXA1 Gene

 This gene encodes a member of the forkhead class of DNA-binding proteins.
 These hepatocyte nuclear factors are transcriptional activators for liver-specific transcripts such as albumin and transthyretin, and they also interact with chromatin.
 Similar family members in mice have roles in the regulation of metabolism and in the differentiation of the pancreas and liver. [provided by RefSeq, Jul 2008]

 GeneCards Summary for FOXA1 Gene

 FOXA1 (Forkhead Box A1) is a Protein Coding gene.
-Among its related pathways are Prostate Cancer and FOXA1 transcription factor network.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and transcription factor binding.
+Diseases associated with FOXA1 include Estrogen-Receptor Positive Breast Cancer and Estrogen-Receptor Negative Breast Cancer.
+Among its related pathways are Prostate Cancer and Glucose / Energy Metabolism.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription factor binding.
 An important paralog of this gene is FOXE3.